Source: Bimodal Height Distribution; Creative Commons: http://en.wikipedia.org/wiki/File:BimodalAnts.png Other graphs created by the author

-There might be some hidden variable that causes the bi-modality.
-When viewed separately, you end up with two unimodal distributions.
+So there might be some hidden variable that causes the bimodality.
+And when viewed separately, you end up with two unimodal distributions.
 They just happened to be graphed on the same set of axes.

-You can have the same issues with thes, as you did with the bimodal distribution, in that it may be multiple distributions graphed on the same set of axes.
+And any distribution with more than two peaks is called multimodal.
+This distribution, for instance, has four peaks.
+But you can have the same issues with these, as you did with the bimodal distribution, in that it may be multiple distributions graphed on the same set of axes.